As I look back on the scattered events of my life, there seems to be a great deal of connection.

 Following completion of my medical school, I moved to the U.K accompanying my husband.
 Four years in a foreign country exposed me with countless encounters that enriched me.
 1990 marked the year of our return to Pakistan with our first child.
 This gave me the opportunity to finish my internship and part of the post-graduate training in Neurology.
 Unfortunately, due to family obligations I did not complete this training.
 This was the time, I decided to put my family first.
 It was not an easy decision but the one that has put me in the right path.
 I started looking at my life events/people as learning opportunities for me.
 My first lesson, happiness comes from within, not from things, places, or money.

 Our second migration was to Omaha, Nebraska, U.S in 1995 where my husband was pursuing his residency/fellowship and once again I could not pursue my carrier for two reasons, one because we came with the intension that we will go back in two years, secondly, with three kids, could not think of working especially with your partner doing residency, it was like raising kids by yourself!
-For the next 8 years, we were travelling between US and Pakistan (I mean living in two different continents every two years).
+For the next 8 years, we were traveling between US and Pakistan (I mean living in two different continents every two years).
 In 2003, we choose to move back to Pakistan to look after my mother-in-law as she was being diagnosed with breast cancer.
 This turned out to be our toughest one but the best decision, not in terms of my carrier but in terms of my spiritual growth and for my children.
 I must tell you here, for all my decisions, I always ask the source for guidance.

 It was not easy being stay at home mom, so I decided to contribute to the community and volunteer for underprivileged children.
 My focus was to educate them on the dangers of addiction and to provide them with solutions to overcome it.
 These counseling sessions were directed towards both the children and families.
 In 2007, I joined CAS as teacher/counselor, not a planned decision.
-Here, I had the experience of counselling privileged children.
+Here, I had the experience of counseling privileged children.
 These children were suffering from their own set of unique problems.
 I had a wonderful experience of introducing character education as part of Islamiat curriculum.

 Learning about people’s behaviors has always intrigued me.
 I remember at the age of 14, the very first thing about relationships that I learned was that “egoism destroys relationships”.
 My interest led me to learn about MBTI (Myer Briggs Personality Types) and CBT (Cognitive Behavior Therapy).
 I took an online certification course from UK on CBT.
 I use CBT in my counseling sessions and I combine it with spiritual therapy.